 Note also that if you plan on doing several Churfirsten activations in several days in a row, a pleasant thing to do is to stay at a hotel either in the valley or on the plateau.
-One popular choise is a modern hotel on Alp Sellamatt, located at the top of the Alt St. Johann cable car summit station.
-On the plateau you can find numerous facilities with large multi-bed rooms and rather basic accommodations, but they are an interesting experience.
+One popular choice is a modern hotel on Alp Sellamatt, located at the top of the Alt St. Johann cable car summit station.
+On the plateau you can find numerous facilities with large multi-bed rooms and rather basic accommodations such as the Ochsenhütte near the Selun cable car, and they are an interesting experience to say the least.